bonthebassist/Capstone/README.md

 # How to run
 - Clone this frontend project to your local.
 - In the project directory, run npm install (if there are peer dependecy issues with npm install, you can try npm install --legacy-peer-deps) npm start your default browser should automatically open to localhost:3000
-- Clone the associated backend to your local
+- Clone the associated backend to your local and follow instructions from backend README
-- You will need to create a .env file with 3 variables -API_PORT=4000
-  -MONGO_URI= (this should look something like mongodb://localhost:27017/chutaDB) -TOKEN_KEY=(Long string of numbers and letters)
-- Once this is created, in the project directory, run npm run devStart

 - Backend Repository: https://github.com/bonthebassist/Capstone-Backend.

-The app and its functionality should be ready to use.
+After installing backend, the app and its functionality should be ready to use.